Juvenile Crime Attorney in Woodbridge, NJ

 Contact a Middlesex County law firm to defend your family

 If your child is facing a juvenile crime matter, you need an experienced attorney to fight for your family.
 If those charges may lead to an adult trial, it is important to fight the court’s ruling and send the child back to a juvenile trial in Superior Court.
-The Law Office of Andrew S. Maze, Esq. has over 25 years of experience handling criminal matters for adults and children.
+The Law Office of Andrew S. Maze, Esq. in Woodbridge, NJ has over 25 years of experience handling criminal matters for adults and children.
 If you need a skilled attorney to assess your child’s case and effectively represent them in court, contact our firm today.